sahib/rmlint/docs/rmlint.1.rst

 PROBLEMS
 ========

-1. **False Positives:** Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
+1. **False positives:** Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicates).
-   The default hash function (blake2b) is very safe but in theory it is possible for two files to have then same hash.
+   The default hash function (blake2b) is very safe but in theory it is possible for two files to have the same hash.
 If you had 10^73 different files, all the same size, then the chance of a false positive is still less than 1 in a billion.
    If you're concerned just use the ``--paranoid`` (``-p``) option.
 This will compare all the files byte-by-byte and is not much slower than blake2b (it may even be faster), although it is a lot more memory-hungry.

-2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in a different file.
+2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as a duplicate is modified afterwards, resulting in a different file.
 If you use the rmlint-generated shell script to delete the duplicates, you can run it with the ``-p`` option to do a full re-check of the duplicate against the original before it deletes the file.
 When using